Thompson Sampling via Fine-Tuning of LLMs: Experiments

 Consider Figure~\ref{fig:gp_tsft_unlocks_better_solutions}.
-In all three tasks---FAQ Response Refinement, Protein Search, and Quantum Circuit Design---the best-seen reward of unguided generation quickly saturates at a suboptimal level.
-Classical Bayesian optimization over a fixed subset of generated candidates identifies a good solution more efficiently, but remains confined to the initial sample pool and cannot escape the performance plateau.
-In contrast, \gptsft{} performs Bayesian optimization over the full solution space, enabling it to discover significantly better candidates beyond the reach of static sampling strategies.
+In all three tasks---FAQ Response Refinement, Protein Search, and Quantum Circuit Design---\gptsft{} obtains state-of-the-art sample efficiency.
+Indeed, the best-seen reward of \ug{} quickly saturates at a suboptimal level.
+Classical Bayesian optimization over a fixed subset of generated candidates (\pg{}) identifies a good solution more efficiently, but remains confined to the initial sample pool. \es{} as well as \acs{} conduct undirected exploration without \textit{optimism in the face of uncertainty}, i.e., an exploration bias guided by the reward potential of unexplored regions.
+As confirmed in Figure~\ref{fig:diversity}, the optimism of \gptsft{} results in a more stable exploration-exploitation tradeoff than that of \acs{}. \fibo{} is closest to \gptsft{} in spirit, but relies on in-context learning instead of parameter updates.
+As can be seen from the result, this leads to significantly lower performance than \gptsft{}.
+As \fibo{} keeps the generated candidate solutions as generation context, it quickly runs out of memory and compute scales quadratically with the number of rounds, forcing us to compare against a top-10 truncated version of \fibo{} in Figure~\ref{fig:faq_simple_reard_large}.